lalitha-edu/CSC-Academic-Projects/README.md

 # CoffeeMakerFinalProject
 This is the large team final project, that occurred during the second half of the semester.
 This is a fully functional of CoffeeMaker Website as per requirements provided.
+Specific files or classes I have worked with are listed below.

 For the larger team project, our team decides to split of into sub-teams since we had all gotten experience in design, front end and back end impelmetnation and testing during the CoffeeMaker Onboarding Project.
 I was on the persistence team.